miroapp/app-examples/plugin-boilerplate/readme.md

 > If the page shows 404 make sure to refresh again, this means that webpack didn't finish compilation yet.

-- Paste the URL in `iframe url` in your app settings
+- Paste the URL in `web-plugin url` in your app settings
 - open a board & you should see your app in the main toolbar when you click the three dots.